Shedding vertices of vertex decomposable graphs: Vertex Decomposable Graphs

-\subsection{Vertex decomposable graphs}
+\section{Vertex Decomposable Graphs}

 Let $G$ be a finite simple graph with vertex set $V = \{ x_{1}, \ldots ,x_{n} \}$ and edge set $E$.
 We may sometimes write $V(G)$, respectively $E(G)$, for $V$, respectively $E$, if we wish to highlight that we are discussing the vertices, respectively edges, of $G$.
 A subset $W \subseteq V$ is an \textit{independent} set if no two vertices of $W$ are adjacent.
 An independent set $W$ is a {\it maximal independent set} if there is no independent set $U$ such that $W$ is a proper subset of $U$.
 If $W \subseteq V$ is an independent set, then $V \setminus W$ is a {\it a vertex cover}.
 A vertex cover $C$ is a {\it minimal vertex cover} if $V \setminus C$ is a maximal independent set.
 A graph is {\it well-covered} if all the maximal independent sets have the same cardinality, or equivalently, if every minimal vertex cover has the same cardinality.
+For example, if $P_n$ is the path graph on $n\geq 2$ vertices, then $P_n$ is well-covered if and only if $n=2$ or $n=4$.
+The graphs in Figure~\ref{well} are well-covered graphs.